xlwings/xlwings-server/docs/lite_deployment.md

 Then copy the files from the `dist` directory to your static file server.
 Open up `https://my.domain.com` in a browser to make sure the deployment worked.
 Then use `https://my.domain.com/manifest` to install the actual add-in, see [](install_officejs_addin.md).

-To get started, it is recommended to use the following settings under `app/.env` while building your xlwings Lite app to reduce the number of files you have to upload:
+To get started, it is recommended to use the following settings under `.env` while building your xlwings Lite app to reduce the number of files you have to upload:

 ```ini
 XLWINGS_CDN_OFFICEJS=true